MattVolkin/jokegen-frontend/README.md

 - Jokes with audio show an inline audio player.
 - Favorites are stored per browser, so clearing cookies will clear saved favorites.

-## License

-No license file is included yet.
-Add one if you plan to publish or share the project publicly.